Hilmi Özkök

-General Hilmi Özkök (born 4 August 1940 in Turgutlu, Manisa Province) is a Turkish general who served as the 24th Chief of the General Staff of the Turkish Armed Forces.
+General Hilmi Özkök (born 4 August 1940) is a Turkish general who served as the 24th Chief of the General Staff of the Turkish Armed Forces.
 He took up that post on August 28, 2002, and served until August 30, 2006, when he retired and was succeeded by General Yaşar Büyükanıt.

 Özkök has expressed support for Turkey's alignment with the European Union, sought a reduced role for the National Security Council, and opposed his peers' plans to stage a coup.

 Education and personal life

 Hilmi Özkök was born in Turgutlu, Manisa Province, and has been a career soldier.
 He was educated at the Isiklar (Işıklar) Military High School in Bursa and went from there in 1957 to complete a two-year course at the Turkish Military Academy. Özkök left there as a second lieutenant in the Artillery.
 He has commanded an Artillery Gun Line, Forward Observation team, Fire Direction Center, SATA Battery, Battalion and Brigade.
 He has mostly worked with M114 155 mm howitzers and M198 howitzers.
 He has commanded a Brigade which included a MGM-140 ATACMS tactical ballistic missile battalion.
 He studied at the Army War College and the NATO Defence College in the 1970s.

 He is married to Özenç Özkök and has two children.

 In his retirement he is pursuing photography and poetry.